Diarra Kilpatrick

-Diarra Kilpatrick (born c.
-1983) is an American actress, writer and producer.
-She produced, wrote and starred in the ABC web-series, American Koko (2017), for which she received a Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series nomination.
-From 2020 to 2023, Kilpatrick starred in the HBO period drama series, Perry Mason.
-Kilpatrick created, produced and plays the leading role in the BET+ mystery comedy-drama series, Diarra from Detroit.
+Diarra Kilpatrick (born August 28, 1983) is an American actress, writer, and producer, who has received recognition and awards for work in theatre, TV, and film.
+She produced, wrote, and starred in two series including American Koko (2017) on ABC, for which she received a Primetime Emmy Award nomination, and the mystery comedy-drama series, Diarra from Detroit which has also received award nominations.

 Early life and education

-Kilpatrick was born in 1983, and reared in Detroit.
+Kilpatrick was born in 1983, and raised in Detroit in the Calumet Townhomes.
 She is the half-sister of Kwame Kilpatrick.
+Her mother Elise supported local arts and hosted artists at their home, and often took Kilpatrick to the Detroit Institute of Arts, the Detroit Public Library, the Children's Museum, and the Wayne State University art and performing arts building.

-She grew up performing in productions at Meadow Brook Theater.
-When she turned 12, she joined Mosaic Youth Theatre and starred in her first production.
-During her early school years, Kilpatrick attended Alonzo W. Bates Academy for the gifted and talented.
-Thereafter, Kilpatrick attended and graduated from the Detroit Country Day and attended NYU Tisch for her bachelor's degree.
+As a child she performed in productions at Meadow Brook Theater and at school.
+When she reached age eligibility at age 12, she joined the Mosaic Youth Theatre of Detroit after having been rejected as too young at age 10, and performed in The Piano Lesson and later an adaptation of Comedy of Errors.
+Kilpatrick attended Bates Academy for the gifted and talented, and later graduated from the Detroit Country Day School, where she had also acted.
+She earned her bachelor's degree at NYU Tisch.